 The University of Wisconsin-Superior gives credit for college-level learning that has happened as a result of your work or personal experiences.
 Consult an advisor to learn the different ways you can demonstrate your prior learning.

 Need more details?
 See the Credit for Prior Learning page.

 Q: Can you tell me what kinds of programs some of your past students have designed?

 One student's IDS major combined courses from social work, communications and psychology.

 Another, who wanted to become a child life specialist at a hospital, studied human growth and development, education, psychology, and communication.

-A third, whose goal was an upper level casino management, included First Nations Studies, communicating arts and management studies.
+A third, whose goal was an upper level casino management position, combined First Nations Studies along with communicating arts and management courses.